Tok/SuperColliderMCP/README.md

     "mcp[cli],python-osc",
     "mcp",
     "run",
-    "B:\\PycharmProjects\\SuperColliderMCP\\server.py"
+    "path/to/server.py"
   ]
 }
 ```

-Add this configuration to your Claude Desktop settings to enable SuperCollider integration.
+Add this configuration to your Claude Desktop settings to enable SuperCollider integration, replacing `path/to/server.py` with the actual path to the server.py file on your system.

 ### Available Commands